 Another reason to turn your water heater down is for the health and safety of your skin.
 Even if you love taking hot showers, 140° is far from comforting.
 Water that hot can cause 2nd degree burning after only three seconds of exposure, and 3rd degree burning after just five seconds.

-Not only can that water damage your skin, it can damage the plates, utensils, and cookware in your dishwasher.
+Not only can that water damage your skin, but it can also damage the plates, utensils, and cookware in your dishwasher.